 The game is educational, as you will learn about piracy through the thoroughly researched manual.
 You'll smell the sea salt as you participate in wild sword fights, desperate sea battles, and daring attacks by land.

-- "Xide Meier de Haidao" -- Chinese title
+- "Xide Meier de Haidao" -- Simplified Chinese title

 - "Sid Meier's Pirates!: Action and Adventure on the Spanish Main" -- Tag-lined title